-The article Wiring the FRC Control System walks through the details of what connects where to wire up the FRC Control System and this article provides some additional “Best Practices” that may increase reliability and make maintenance easier.
+The article Intro to FRC Robot Wiring walks through the details of what connects where to wire up the FRC Control System and this article provides some additional “Best Practices” that may increase reliability and make maintenance easier.
 Take a look at Preemptive Troubleshooting for more tips and tricks.

 Vibration Isolation - Make sure to isolate any components which create excessive vibration, such as compressors, using “vibration isolators”.
 This will help reduce vibration on the robot which can loosen fasteners and cause premature fatigue failure on some electronic components.